markjjacob/Negotiation/TLON_Lecture_07.md

   - More generally, negotiators should resist reciprocating contentious communication.
   - Sometimes a break in the substantive conversation and attention to the process is precisely what’s needed.

-### What is communication in negotiation?
+### *What* is Communication in Negotiation?

 Are negotiators consistent or adaptive?

-Negotiators are more likely to be consistent in their strategies than to vary their approach.
+- Negotiators are more likely to be consistent in their strategies than to vary their approach.
-They react to smaller proportions of cues as negotiations proceed.
+- They react to smaller proportions of cues as negotiations proceed.

 Does it matter what is said early in the negotiation?

-Evidence suggests that joint gains are influenced by what happens early on.
+- Evidence suggests that joint gains are influenced by what happens early on.

 Is more information always better?

-Negotiators who know the complete preferences of both parties may have difficulty determining fair outcomes.
+- Negotiators who know the complete preferences of both parties may have difficulty determining fair outcomes.
-The influence of the exchange of accurate information does not automatically lead to better understanding of the other party’s preferences or to better negotiation outcomes.
+-The influence of the exchange of accurate information does not automatically lead to better understanding of the other party’s preferences or to better negotiation outcomes.

 ## How People Communicate in Negotiation

 It may seem obvious that how negotiators communicate is as important as what they have to say.

-Here we address three aspects related to the “how” of communication.
+- Here we address three aspects related to the “how” of communication.

-The characteristics of language that communicators use.
+  - The characteristics of language that communicators use.
-The use of nonverbal communication in negotiation.
+  - The use of nonverbal communication in negotiation.
-The selection of a communication channel for sending and receiving messages.
+  - The selection of a communication channel for sending and receiving messages.

 ### Characteristics of Language

 Language operates on two levels: the logical and the pragmatic.
 We respond to the substance of threats and the unspoken message.

-The use of polarized language.
+The use of *polarized* language.
-The conveyance of verbal immediacy.
+The conveyance of *verbal immediacy*.
-The degree of language intensity.
+The degree of *language intensity*.
-The degree of lexical diversity.
+The degree of *lexical diversity*.
-The extent of a high-power language style.
+The extent of a *high-power language style*.

-Threats are more credible and compelling when using negatively polarized, high immediacy, high intensity, high lexical diversity and a high-power style of language.
+- Threats are more credible and compelling when using negatively polarized, high immediacy, high intensity, high lexical diversity and a high-power style of language.
-It is not just what is threatened but how the threat is conveyed.
+- It is not just what is threatened but how the threat is conveyed.

-Communication depends on the speaker’s ability to encode thoughts, and the listener’s ability to understand and decode the intended message(s).
+> Communication depends on the speaker’s ability to encode thoughts, and the listener’s ability to understand and decode the intended message(s).
+>
-A negotiator’s choice of words may signal a position and also shape and predict the resulting conversation.
+> A negotiator’s choice of words may signal a position and also shape and predict the resulting conversation.

+### Use of Nonverbal Communication

 Much of what is communicated is transmitted nonverbally through facial expressions, body language, head movements, and tone of voice.

-Attending behaviors let the other know that you are listening and prepare the other party to receive your message.
+- Attending behaviors let the other know that you are listening and prepare the other party to receive your message.

-Make eye contact.
+> Make eye contact.
+>
-Make eye contact when delivering the most important part of the message and when receiving information.
+> - Make eye contact when delivering the most important part of the message and when receiving information.
+>
-Adjust body position.
+> Adjust body position.
+>
-Hold your body erect, lean slightly forward, and face the other person.
+> - Hold your body erect, lean slightly forward, and face the other person.
+>
-Nonverbally encourage or discourage what the other says.
+> Nonverbally encourage or discourage what the other says.
+>
-Brief eye contact, a smile, or a nod provides encouraging cues.
+> - Brief eye contact, a smile, or a nod provides encouraging cues.
+> .
 Frowns or scowls signal disapproval of the other’s message.

 ### Selection of a Communication Channel

-Virtual negotiation or e-negotiation uses different channels.
+*Virtual negotiation* or e-negotiation uses different channels.

-The key variation distinguishing one communication channel from another is social bandwidth.
+- The key variation distinguishing one communication channel from another is social bandwidth.

-There are important distinctions between email and other forms of written communication—seen as informal and may use emoticons.
+There are important distinctions between email and other forms of written communication—seen as informal and may use *emoticons*.

-Negotiation through written channels is more likely to end in impasse.
+- Negotiation through written channels is more likely to end in impasse.

 Developing rapport and sharing information are aspects of face-to-face communication, which may also allow conveyance of toughness.

-Email can mask or reduce power differences between negotiators.
+- Email can mask or reduce power differences between negotiators.
-Email negotiations lack schmoozing.
+- Email negotiations lack schmoozing.

 Email has a “slow-tempo” while texting is a “fast-tempo” medium more closely approximating oral communication.

-Sellers do better with complex arguments in the “quick” medium.
+- Sellers do better with complex arguments in the “quick” medium.

 ### 10 Rules for Virtual Negotiation

-Create a face-to-face relationship before negotiation.
+1. Create a face-to-face relationship before negotiation.

-Be explicit about the normative process to be followed during the negotiation.
+2. Be explicit about the normative process to be followed during the negotiation.

-If others are present, make sure everyone knows who is there and why.
+3. If others are present, make sure everyone knows who is there and why.

-Pick the channel effective at getting details on the table for consideration by both sides.
+4. Pick the channel effective at getting details on the table for consideration by both sides.

-Avoid “flaming” by labeling emotion so others know what it is and what’s behind it.
+5. Avoid “flaming” by labeling emotion so others know what it is and what’s behind it.

-Formal turn-taking is not strictly necessary, but synchronize offers and counter-offers.
+6. Formal turn-taking is not strictly necessary, but synchronize offers and counter-offers.

-Check out assumptions as inferences will get you in trouble, so ask questions.
+7. Check out assumptions as inferences will get you in trouble, so ask questions.

-Be careful not to make unwise commitments.
+8. Be careful not to make unwise commitments.

-Unethical tactics may be easier to use in virtual negotiation, but resist the urge.
+9. Unethical tactics may be easier to use in virtual negotiation, but resist the urge.

-Develop a negotiation style that is a good fit with the channel you use.
+10. Develop a negotiation style that is a good fit with the channel you use.

 ## How to Improve Communication in Negotiation

 Failures and distortions in perception, cognition, and communication are the paramount contributors to breakdowns and failures in negotiation.

-Just as we evaluate the quality of a deal, we can evaluate the quality of communication—its efficiency and effectiveness—that occurs.
+- Just as we evaluate the quality of a deal, we can evaluate the quality of communication—its efficiency and effectiveness—that occurs.

 Three main techniques are available for improving communication in negotiation.

-The use of questions.
+1. The use of questions.

-Listening.
+2. Listening.

-Role reversal.
+3. Role reversal.

 ### The Use of Questions

 Asking questions enables negotiators to secure information about the other party’s position, supporting arguments, and needs.

 Manageable questions cause attention.

-They prepare the other person’s thinking for further questions.
+- They prepare the other person’s thinking for further questions.
-They get information and generate thoughts.
+- They get information and generate thoughts.

 Unmanageable questions cause difficulty.

-They give information.
+- They give information.
-And bring discussions to a false conclusion.
+- And bring discussions to a false conclusion.
-They are more likely to elicit defensiveness and anger from the other party.
+- They are more likely to elicit defensiveness and anger from the other party.

-Negotiators can also use questions to manage difficult or stalled negotiations.
+> Negotiators can also use questions to manage difficult or stalled negotiations.

 ### Table 7.2: Questions in Negotiation

 Manageable Questions.

-Open-ended questions.
+- Open-ended questions.
-Open questions.
+- Open questions.
-Leading questions.
+- Leading questions.
-Cool questions.
+- Cool questions.
-Planned questions.
+- Planned questions.
-Treat questions.
+- Treat questions.
-Window questions.
+- Window questions.
-Direct questions.
+- Direct questions.
-Gauging questions.
+- Gauging questions.

 Unmanageable Questions.

-Close-out questions.
+- Close-out questions.
-Loaded questions.
+- Loaded questions.
-Heated questions.
+- Heated questions.
-Impulse questions.
+- Impulse questions.
-Trick questions.
+- Trick questions.
-Reflective trick questions.
+- Reflective trick questions.

 ### Table 7.3: Questions for Tough Situations